my-cumbria-logo, my-cumbria-logo Toggle navigation

 Extension Form needs to be completed by you.

-The form once agreed must be sent to the Programme Administration (PaD) team for your campus.
+The form once agreed must be sent to Programme Administration.

-Normally, an extension may be given for up to 2 weeks (14 days including 10 working days) and no penalty will be applied to the mark, provided the work is submitted to the re-negotiated deadline.
-Assignments submitted without a signed Extension Form , but within 3 working days of the original submission will be capped
+An extension may be given for up to 2 weeks (14 days including 10 working days).
+Extensions are granted for the shortest period possible, taking into account the time the student has lost due to the relevant circumstances.
+Evidence must be provided in support of extension requests (self-certification may only be used twice within each academic year).
+No penalty will be applied to the mark, provided the work is submitted to the re-negotiated deadline.
+Assignments submitted without an approved extension, but submitted within 3 working days of the original submission will be capped at the pass mark.
+(The 3-day late submission for a capped mark does not apply to reassessments.)

 Edit page